SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 > aside positive You can refer to the Event Portal topic design to identify what event and topic taxonomy is in play
 > here to understand the Solace topic routing concept better.

-* Now that we have configured the queue for feeding the **Payment Service**, we have to make sure that the * *Order-Service** can also receive the _Payment Created_ events.
+* Now that we have configured the queue for feeding the **Payment Service**, we have to make sure that the **Order-Service** can also receive the _Payment Created_ events.
 This is done by updating the subscription list of the _all-order-updates_ queue with the topic pattern of the _Payment Created_ events.
 * You can do this by :
-    * Open the queue configuration for the _all-orders-confirmed_ queue
+    * Open the queue configuration for the _all-order-updates_ queue
     * Click on **Subscription** tab
     * Click on **+ Subscription** and add in an additional topic subscription as : `acmeretail/onlineservices/payment/created/v1/*/*`